SGKutty/go/lessons/lesson-13.md

 - A little back pressure is good, it means there is a good balance of concerns.

-- A lot of back pressure is bad, it means things are `imbalanced`.
+- A lot of back pressure is bad, it means things are imbalanced.

 - Back pressure that is imbalanced will cause: